Eye of the Cormorant

 FINDING JUVENILE TARPON AFTER A COLD SNAP

-A few days back, a friend reported seeing 100 dead juvenile tarpon in my favorite Everglades tarpon fishing area, killed by the recent cold event.
+A few days back, a friend reported 100 dead juvenile tarpon in my favorite Everglades tarpon fishing area, casualties of the recent cold event.
 The spot I chose for today, ~60 miles northwest of there, is a brackish canal network dug 20’ deep to excavate fill to create adjacent dry land for buildings.
 Some people still think building in the Everglades is a good idea.
 On the plus side, deep water makes a good thermal refuge for manatees and juvenile tarpon during a winter cold snap.
 I always find tarpon holed up there in the winter and especially when it’s cold.

 Florida Statutes Ch 810.011 states that No Trespassing signs must be “…placed conspicuously at all places where entry to the property is normally expected or known to occur.”

-If I approach the canal system in a kayak from the tidal creek on other side, the only posted sign says not to feed the alligators.
+When I approach the canal system in a kayak from the tidal creek on other side, the only posted sign says not to feed the alligators.
 By my read of the statute and the signage, a person can lawfully enter by kayak or canoe from this creek (nix the paddleboard – see below).
 To honor the implied intent, I paddle solo and fish in silence.

 While no sign prohibits entry from the creek, a militia of large alligators guards a shallow area in the creek outflow.
 It’s such a good spot to snap up a passing fish that only the biggest gators can command a seat at the table.
 They allowed me to pass hassle-free on prior trips, but I always treat them with respect and get past them quickly lest they think up some excuse to engage.